Have questions about your union dues? Check out our most frequently asked questions.

 A member’s affiliation within a local/component is often determined by the employer or department where they work.
 For example:

 Members who work for the Canada Revenue Agency (CRA) belong to the Union of Taxation Employees (UTE) and may belong to any number of locals within UTE depending on their geographical area of work.
-Members working for Fisheries and Oceans Canada may belong to either the Union of Health and Environment Workers (UHEW) or the Union of Canadian Transportation Employees (UCTE), depending on the type of work they do, and to a local within either UHEW or UCTE depending on their geographical area of work.
+Members working for Citizenship and Immigration Canada may belong to either the Canadian Employment and Immigration Union (CEIU) or the Union of National Employees (UNE), depending on the type of work they do, and to a local within either CEIU or UNE depending on either their specific duties or the geographical area of work.

 Monthly, PSAC receives information from your employer regarding the work you do, such as your classification and hours of work.
 This helps PSAC determine the correct amount of union dues that your employer should be deducting from your pay.
 If there are adjustments – such as a transfer from one department to another – PSAC recalculates the correct amount and advises the employer in kind.

-It is the sole responsibility of the employer to start and stop union dues in accordance with the various collective agreements and the Treasury Board of Canada Secretariat (TBS) Directive on Union Dues.
+It is the responsibility of the employer to start and stop union dues in accordance with the various collective agreements and the Treasury Board of Canada Secretariat (TBS) Directive on Union Dues.
+PSAC cannot access the pay system of any employer.
 In far too many cases, the overwhelming workload on the compensation advisors caused by the Phoenix pay system has caused a serious backlog in ensuring corrections to your pay are done on time.
 As such, when union dues were not stopped on time, a compensation advisor will send a request to PSAC to refund union dues.

 As the compensation community continues to work through its considerable backlog of pay files caused by Phoenix, the volume of requests to authorize refunds has grown exponentially at PSAC.
 At this time, PSAC has received nearly five (5) times the normal volume of requests.
 All requests are processed using the first in, first out principle so that members who have been waiting the longest are treated fairly in the process.
 Each request is evaluated and reconciled individually.
 In some cases, a refund request for one period of time can be reconciled against a request to recover arrears for another period of time.
 In other cases, there could be multiple refund requests received for different periods of time.
 PSAC’s membership department is doing its best to close as many outstanding requests as quickly as possible.
 Additional staff have been added to the effort to expedite the matter.